predsci/MagMAP/README.md

 The script can also update an existing folder of disk data with the most recently available data by running the script with the output directory set to the existing folder.

-For another example script on how `magmap` can update an existing directory with the most recent HMI magnetograms, see `magmap/data/scripts/Update_local_HMI.py`.
+For another example script on how `magmap` can update an existing directory with the most recent HMI magnetograms, see `magmap/scripts/Update_local_HMI.py`.

 ### Processing and Mapping Data

-Once a directory of HMI disk magnetogram image data exists, the script `bin/magmap_disk2map.py` is used to convert the LOS magnetogram images into radial magnetic field values (Br) and mapped to longitude-colatitude Carrington coordinate maps.
+Once HMI disk magnetogram image data has been downloaded, the script `bin/magmap_disk2map.py` is used to convert line-of-sight to radial magnetic field values (Br) and to interpolate to a longitude-colatitude Carrington coordinate map.

 The process has five primary steps: